• De quoi le crumble est-il composé ?

 And that was a good thing.
 I didn’t regret it at all.

 Thanks to the coconut cream and cashew milk, I created a silky liquid that could be drunk well alone.
 Pure and light on the tongue, its richness is just perfect.
-The coconut taste is imperceptible, and that of cashews only amplifies our pleasure.
+The coconut flavor is imperceptible, and that of cashews only amplifies our pleasure.

 Hold me back, I have a jar left in the fridge, and I’m afraid its safety is threatened.